Bhagavad Gita

 Shloka Translation

-BG 1.3: Duryodhana said: Respected Teacher!
+BG – Ch.
+1- Ver.
+3: Duryodhana said: Respected Teacher!
 Look at the great army of Pandu’s sons, expertly equipped for combat by your gifted disciple, Drupad’s son.

 Explanation

-In the next verses, we will see how Duryodhana speaks to Dronacharya pointing out each of the great warriors on Pandavas side.
+In the next verse, we will see how Duryodhana speaks to Dronacharya to change his thinking towards Pandavas.

 Let’s learn to live with “The Gita” via Meditation Affinity…